-(1) In a chapter 7 case, on expiration of the time fixed for filing a complaint objecting to discharge and the time fixed for filing a motion to dismiss the case pursuant to Rule 1017(e), the court shall forthwith grant the discharge unless:

-- (a) the debtor is not an individual, - (b) a complaint objecting to the discharge has been filed, - (c) the debtor has filed a waiver under \$727(a)(10). - (d) a motion to dismiss the case pursuant to Rule 1017(e) is pending, - (e) a motion to extend the time for filing a complaint objecting to discharge is pending, or - (f) the debtor has not paid in full the filing fee prescribed by 28 U.S.C. §1930(a) and any other fee prescribed by the Judicial Conference of the United States under 28 U.S.C. §1930(b) that is payable to the clerk upon the commencement of a case under the Code. - (2) Notwithstanding Rule 4004(c)(1), on motion of the debtor, the court may defer the entry of an order granting a discharge for 30 days and, on motion within that period, the court may defer entry of the order to a date certain.
+- (1) In a chapter 7 case, on expiration of the time fixed for filing a complaint objecting to discharge and the time fixed for filing a motion to dismiss the case under Rule 1017(e), the court shall forthwith grant the discharge unless: - (A) the debtor is not an individual, - (B) a complaint objecting to the discharge has been filed. - (C) the debtor has filed a waiver under §727(a)(10), - (D) a motion to dismiss the case under §707 is pending, - (E) a motion to extend the time for filing a complaint objecting to the discharge is pending, - (F) a motion to extend the time for filing a motion to dismiss the case under Rule 1017(e) is pending, or - (G) the debtor has not paid in full the filing fee prescribed by 28 U.S.C. §1930(a) and any other fee prescribed by the Judicial Conference of the United States under 28 U.S.C. §1930(b) that is payable to the clerk upon the commencement of a case under the Code. - (2) Notwithstanding Rule 4004(c)(1), on motion of the debtor, the court may defer the entry of an order granting a discharge for 30 days and, on motion within that period, the court may defer entry of the order to a date certain.